aplteam/Tester2/README.md

 #### Suspend execution (`stopFlag`)

-If set this makes the test framework stop just before any test function is about to be executed.
+This makes the test framework stop just before the next test function is about to be executed.
 This allows you to trace any test cases from top to bottom.

 #### Batchable tests